To strengthen your understanding of care arrangements, it’s important to know what types of care arrangements are available

 When Aboriginal and Torres Strait Islander children and young people need to live away from home for their own protection, we are committed to ensuring the maintenance of their cultural identity and relationship with their families and communities.

 To deepen your knowledge on what kinship means to Aboriginal and Torres Strait Islander families, view this short video.

 A person who has applied to become a foster or kinship carer may be provisionally approved as a carer, allowing them to care for a specific child or young person while their application to be a foster carer or kinship carer is decided.

-This type of approval is usually given to family members or other people already well known to a child or young person, to enable an immediate placement to be made
+This type of approval is usually given to family members or other people already well known to a child or young person, to enable an immediate care arrangement to be made.

 The application for foster and kinship carer approval is to be finalised within 90 days.

 Provisional approval is valid for 60 days.
 It may be extended, but it cannot exceed 90 days

 Important factors in the recruitment, support and retention of carers